 Hirsch believes that there is a desperate need to improve literacy and mathematical skills amongst children in South Africa.
 “There is no future for our children without being able to read, write and count,” says Hirsch.
-The Spell It programme supports the education system by working with learners at primary school level to ensure that each learner has the opportunity to achieve a good level of English literacy by the time they graduate to High School.
+The Spell It programme supports the education system by working with learners at primary school level to ensure that each learner has the opportunity to achieve a good online casino level of English literacy by the time they graduate to High School.
 It also aims to build excitement and momentum around learning and academic achievement.

 Spell It Director, Roger Dickinson, says that the Spell It programme has two components, the Spelling Bee Competitions and the Vocabulary Assistance Programme.
 The programme was founded in 2010 and has grown from strength to strength since.
 “We are thankful for the participation of organisations such as the Gestalt Group,” says Dickinson.
 “Without businesses in South Africa getting involved we will not be able to make an impact on the literacy levels; an impact that is much needed”.